Brazilians protest World Cup spending, call for better services

 Less than a month before the tournament kicks off, and four months before a presidential election, Thursday’s protests will gauge the ability of demonstrators to once again rally frustrated Brazilians and the competence of police to manage unrest that occasionally escalated over the past year into violence and vandalism.

-Though most demonstrations are expected to gain steam later in the day, protestors in São Paulo, the country’s biggest city, by early morning had blocked a major thoroughfare with burning tires and disrupted commutes elsewhere.
+School teachers fresh from a vote to extend a strike joined with other protesters in Rio de Janeiro, blocking traffic on several main streets before marching on city hall.
+Crowds dispersed with little incident, but police sped the protest’s end with tear gas and sporadic searches.

+Looters took advantage of a three-day police strike in the northeastern city of Recife, a World Cup venue.
+Supermarkets, shops and vehicles were ransacked.
+The army and units of a special national gendarmerie have been called in to keep order.
+Police voted to end their strike on Thursday night.

-Some groups, including the Homeless Workers Movement, marched towards a World Cup stadium, site of the tournament’s kickoff, that has become a target because of families displaced by its construction.
+Groups in Sao Paulo, including the Homeless Workers Movement, marched towards the World Cup stadium that will be the site of the tournament’s June 12 kickoff.
+The stadium has become a target of protests because of the families displaced by its construction.
+[ID:nL1N0NZ04N]

 One banner carried by demonstrators read: “The cup without the people, all to the streets again!”